 The causes of personality disorders are not fully understood.

-We know that personality in general is formed in childhood as a result of the interactions between genetic (inherited) and early environmental factors.
+We know that personality in general is formed in childhood and is a combination of how you are born and your environment in early childhood.
 There is no single gene for personality or personality disorders - multiple genes are involved.
 Having a secure bonding process or attachment between a parent (or other caregiver) and an infant provides a positive environment in which their personality can develop.

-It is thought that personality disorders may arise due to a complex interaction between negative early life experiences and genetic factors.
-Disruptions to the attachment between parents and infants can occur through mental or physical illness or substance abuse in the parent, or long separations between parents and infants.
+It is thought that personality disorders may happen due to a complex interaction between negative early life experiences and genetic factors.
+Disruptions to the attachment between parents and infants can happen due to mental or physical illness or substance abuse in the parent, or long separations between parents and infants.
 A lack of positive caregiving in early childhood can also have a negative impact on personality development.

 Some people with personality disorders may be at risk of harming themselves or others.
 You can call Lifeline on 13 11 14, or dial triple zero (000) if you or someone you know has attempted to or is at risk of attempting to harm themselves or someone else.